jpverkamp/blog/content/programming/advent-of-code/2021/2021-12-12-submarine-spider.md

 Because the paths are short enough, we can get away with a simple recursive function.
 In this case, `paths` will take the current point in the graph and a list of nodes visited already (so that we can avoid lowercase nodes that we've already visited) and generate all paths from that point.
 It does so by recursion: each step is moving to a neighboring node in the graph, we're assuming the recursive call will generate some number of paths (might be 0), and the base case is the `end` node.

 Note: If there are ever two or more 'big' nodes adjacent to each other, this will totally blow up, since you can infinitely loop between the two.
-Good thing that doesn't come up in our input. :D This could be fixed with {{< wikipedia "cycle detection" >}}, but that would make teh algorithm somewhat slower...
+Good thing that doesn't come up in our input. :D This could be fixed with [[wiki:cycle detection]](), but that would make teh algorithm somewhat slower...

 ```bash
 $ python3 submarine-spider.py part1 input.txt